paayaw0/WeConekt/README.md

 # README

-A Simple Chat App built with Hotwire :fire:
+A not-so-simple chat app built with Hotwire :fire: